gilsjhonny/frontend-ddd-webcomponents-poc/README.md

 - Sorting Options: Documents can be sorted by name, version, or creation date, giving users flexibility in how they organize their documents.

+## Conclusion
+Honestly, I’d consider using this kind of architecture when I’m dealing with a frontend that has complex business logic or distinct areas that need to stay separate.
+If I know a project is going to grow and get more complicated over time, having everything  organized into layers and modules from the start seems like a smart move.
+That said, I wouldn’t use this architecture for everything.
+If I’m working on something simple or small I’d probably skip this setup.
+It adds a level of complexity that might be overkill for a straightforward project, where a simpler approach could get the job done quicker and with less overhead.
+And if I’m on a tight deadline, I’d definitely lean toward something more streamlined.
+The initial setup and learning curve of this architecture could slow things down when time is of the essence.